Grv-Singh/Immich_Album_Assets_Download/README.md

 # Immich_Download
-Download assets from Immich Album
+Download assets from an Immich Album